z-yn/webjoystick/README.md

 ## webjoystick
-SDU_WebJoystick a open source project create by FourDays base on Html5 websocket and Device API.  we aim to develop a new way to play game--- use your mobile as gamepad, so you can play your web games in your PC and use he special feature of your phone.
+SDU_WebJoystick a open source project created by Four_Days base on Html5 websocket and Device API.  we aim to develop a new way to play game--- use your mobile as gamepad, so you can play your web games in your PC and use he special feature of your phone.
 ## Install
-it's a module of Node.js. first you need install node,see < http://nodejs.org/>
+it's a module of Node.js. firstly, you need to install node,see < http://nodejs.org/>
 with the help of Node Packaged Modules tool npm, you can easily install it by

 ```bash